How To Setup a Firewall with UFW on an Ubuntu and Debian Cloud Server

 What is UFW?

 UFW, or Uncomplicated Firewall, is a front-end to iptables.
 Its main goal is to make managing your firewall drop-dead simple and to provide an easy-to-use interface.
 It’s well-supported and popular in the Linux community—even installed by default in a lot of distros.
-As such, it’s a great way to get started securing your sever.
+As such, it’s a great way to get started securing your server.

 Before We Get Started